mbabynames search ✿

 Frances Wren

-Frances carries the meaning "noble and strong" while Wren brings "small bird".
+Frances carries the meaning "free one" while Wren brings "small bird".
 Said together, Frances Wren has both weight and warmth.
 At 2 syllables, Frances needs a shorter middle to stay balanced.
 Wren does that.

 Frances Brielle

-Frances ("noble and strong") and Brielle ("God is my strength").
+Frances ("free one") and Brielle ("God is my strength").
 Two distinct meanings that create a name with range.
 Brielle (1 syllable) provides a firm close after the longer Frances.

 Flowing and rhythmic